Skip to main content

 Superadmin

 Configured via ADMIN_USERNAME and ADMIN_PASSWORD in .env.
 This account is never stored in the database — it exists only in environment configuration.
-The superadmin has all permissions and cannot be deleted or demoted.
+The superadmin is the only role that can access the Settings page.

 Admin

-Full access equivalent to superadmin, but stored in the database and manageable via the Users page.
-Admins can create other users, change roles, and grant per-agent write access to editors.
+Full access equivalent to superadmin except Settings.
+Stored in the database and manageable via the Users page.
+Admins can create users, change roles, and grant per-agent access to editors and viewers.

 Editor

-• Any agents an admin has explicitly granted them access to
+• Agents an admin explicitly granted them View or Edit access to

 Viewer